The Multibillion Dollar Canal Carving a Rift Through Erdogan's Turkey

 The canal has also become a political issue domestically.
 Since winning a landslide victory against former prime minister Binali Yildirim in municipal elections last June, Istanbul Mayor Imamoglu has rarely confronted Erdogan directly.
 That changed when Canal Istanbul became an imminent prospect.

 Istanbul’s mayor, who represents the opposition Republican People’s Party (CHP), told TIME on Feb.
 6 that Erdogan’s plans amounted to little more than a “real estate project.”
-The president’s finance minister and son-in-law, Beray Albayrak, is reportedly among those who have purchased land near the project’s planned route — though news reports revealing that were blocked by a Turkish court in January.
+The president’s finance minister and son-in-law, Berat Albayrak, is reportedly among those who have purchased land near the project’s planned route — though news reports revealing that were blocked by a Turkish court in January.

 While the canal may be a boon for speculators, the government has been inconsistent on how much it will cost, Imamoglu says.
 Erdogan has priced the project at 75 billion Lira (around $12.4 billion).
 But some economists have predicted it could end up costing double that, arguing that Turkey, which returned to growth last year after entering a recession in 2018, cannot afford such uncertainty.